When You Wish Upon A Death Star

 Disney is gradually inserting itself as one of the principal arbiters of culture for modern American life.
 The stories and traditions of the Winter Solstice that extend back into the eons now must compete against a new corporate tradition that seeks to capture our collective attention.
 In one fell swoop, Disney assert themselves as the high authority of both Christmas and Star Wars, and in-turn, the attention of those to whom the lore matters.

-Seen in this way, the new Star Wars releases aren’t “just movies.”
+Seen in this way, the new Star Wars releases aren’t just movies.
 They represent what may be among the greatest disappointments in cinematic history – a mockery of a once great cultural perspective.
 And we’re guaranteed to be reminded of it ad infinitum.

 Perhaps surprise may be an inappropriate reaction regarding the behavior of Disney – a corporation that lobbied congress to extend copyright terms by decades in order to severely limit the public domain.
-And beings that influence breeds an addiction to power which can only beget a craving for yet more power, the consolidation of corporate influence seems to inevitably point to the eventual assimilation of all things relevant into a singular entity, like the Umbrella Corporation of Resident Evil.
+Since that influence breeds an addiction to power which can only beget a craving for yet more power, the consolidation of corporate influence seems to inevitably point to the eventual assimilation of all things relevant into a singular entity, like the Umbrella Corporation of Resident Evil.

 If the big, bad wolf disguises himself within the folds of innocuous costumes to keep from prematurely alarming his prey, then what better vessel for the darkest forces of all to inhabit than the unassuming innocence of Disney?
-Then again, Disney’s recent acquisition of Fox for $52 Billion may threaten to war thin the perceived innocence of their brand.
+Then again, Disney’s recent acquisition of Fox for $52 Billion may threaten to ware thin the perceived innocence of their brand.

-Over time we begin to realize we’ve been sold another turd dipped in glitter; that the soft reboot that became Episode 7 constituted little more than a scene-for-scent remake of A New Hope, wherein we meet our protagonist on a desert planet – again – by means of a droid carrying top secret plans to a giant Super Weapon – again – who almost gets crushed in a trash compactor – again – before triumphantly flying through the exhaust trench of aforementioned Super Weapon – again – to blow up another ominous space station.
-It could be said to be a point by point copy of A New Hope, but without pesky distractions like good acting, thorough character development, well-defined dialogue, an original thought, a firm grasp of tension and release, or a reason to care about what happens to any of the characters.
+Over time we begin to realize we’ve been sold another turd dipped in glitter; that the soft reboot that became Episode 7 constituted little more than a scene-for-scent remake of A New Hope, wherein we meet our protagonist on a desert planet – again – by means of a droid carrying top secret plans to a giant super weapon – again – who almost gets crushed in a trash compactor – again – before triumphantly flying through the exhaust trench of aforementioned Super Weapon – again – to blow up another ominous space station.
+It could be said to be a point-by-point copy of A New Hope, but without pesky distractions like good acting, thorough character development, well-defined dialogue, an original thought, a firm grasp of tension and release, or a reason to care about what happens to any of the characters.

-In many ways the newest of the Star Wars films can be described as yet another remake, but this time of The Empire Strikes Back; A wannabe Jedi travels from an isolated planet to train, ignores their teacher’s advice, then learns who her parents are.
+In many ways the newest of the Star Wars films can be described as yet another remake, but this time of The Empire Strikes Back.
+A wannabe Jedi travels from an isolated planet to train, ignores their teacher’s advice, then learns who her parents are.
 Next we swap out Billy Dee Williams as the betrayal character for Benicio Del Toro.
 Finally, our remake becomes complete with scenes of a ground assault led by 4-legged imperial walkers that look just a little bit different, attacking a rebel base on white-desert planet, but unlike Hoth, this planet is covered in salt instead of snow.

 There are many reasons that the newest Star Wars films are among the least-liked Star Wars movies by audience reviews.
-They could be described as a Midichlorian dumpster fire that now threatens to consume timeless cultural icons.The fine minds at Red Letter Media have even dubbed the Last Jedi, “the cinematic equivalent of Homer Simpson’s makeup shotgun.”
-But the professional critics seem to like it.
-I wonder why that could be.
+They could be described as a Midichlorian dumpster fire that now threatens to consume timeless cultural icons.
+The fine minds at Red Letter Media dubbed The Last Jedi, “the cinematic equivalent of Homer Simpson’s makeup shotgun.”
+But the professional critics seem to like it for some reason.

 2012-11-05